-- While letting the dough rest in the fridge, we will create a quick berry filling on the stove.
+- While letting the dough rest in the fridge, create a quick berry filling on the stove.
 This helps condense the juices of your berries so that they do not leak all over the sheet tray.
 This also makes this recipe adaptable with fresh or frozen fruit.

-- Finally, we’ll roll the chilled pastry on a parchment-lined baking sheet, fill berries in the center, and fold over the edges.
+- Finally, roll the chilled pastry on a parchment-lined baking sheet, fill berries in the center, and fold over the edges.
 After a quick brush with coconut milk (or egg wash) and a topping of crunchy sugar, it’s ready for the oven.